 - Infant baptism should normally be administered after the parents have obtained their child’s birth certificate.
 This is to avoid possible discrepancies in spelling of names, dates, etc;

 - Since infant baptism is a sacrament which admits one into the Church and is an occasion of joy for the Christian community, it should normally be administered at a communual Baptismal Service.
 This service should be held, as far as possible, on Sunday, when the Church commemorates the Lord’s resurrection; sometimes infant baptism may be celebrated even during Sunday Mass, but this should not be done too frequently.

 N.B.
 Whenever an infant is baptised in danger of death, either in an institution or at home, the person who administered the sacrament must notify the parish priest in whose parish the baptism took place.

 GUIDELINES FOR APPLICATION AT THE PARISH

-- Parishioners who wish to apply for baptism for their infant or child under age 3 shall submit all the documents required as follows to the Parish counter on G/F one month before the relevant date of instruction course for parents and god-parents (please refer to the table below):
+- Parishioners who wish to apply for baptism for their infant or child under age 3 shall submit all the documents required to the Parish counter on G/F:

 - Completed Infant/Child Baptism Application Form